 Instructions

-- Place dry beans in a large pot.
-Pour water over top and stir in salt.
-Cover the pot and allow the beans to soak overnight.
+- Place dry beans in a large bowl, pour cold water to about 4 inches over top, and stir in salt.
+Cover bowl and allow the beans to soak overnight.

 - The next day, drain beans reserving 4 cups water.
-Rinse beans and set aside.
+Set aside for a moment.

 Kelly // The Pretty Bee: Cooking & Creating says